 How to comply with the EU Web Accessibility Directive?

-To comply with the EU Web Accessibility Directive, member states must ensure that their public sector bodies are taking the necessary measures to make their websites and mobile applications accessible by following the WCAG principles of perceivable, operable, understandable, and robust.
+To comply with the EU Web Accessibility Directive, member states must ensure public sector bodies make websites and apps accessible.
+They must adhere to WCAG principles – perceivable, operable, understandable, and robust.
 Public sector bodies must also commit to the following:

 Conformance to the standards in the Directive should be monitored using a methodology that includes:

-- A description of the mechanisms set up by Member States for consulting with relevant stakeholders on the accessibility of websites and mobile applications;
+• A description of the mechanisms for consulting with relevant stakeholders on the accessibility of websites and mobile applications;

 What happens if you fail to comply with the EU Web Accessibility Directive?

 There are no set penalties for non-compliance.
-Each EU member state sets its own penalties for failing to conform to the directive and the local legislation related to it.
+Penalties for non-compliance with the directive and related local legislation vary in each EU member state.

 Accessibility Statement